-this implies that the turbulent motions estimated above are likely sub-sonic, in agreement with expectations in the ICM \citep[e.g.][]{Brunetti2014}.
+This implies that the turbulent motions estimated above are likely subsonic, in agreement with expectations in the ICM \citep[e.g.,][]{Brunetti2014}.

-Above consideration raises the question of how the tail can resist turbulent diffusion for a timescale of several $100\,\mathrm{Myr}$.
-Assuming a Kolmogorov cascade, the turbulent velocity at a scale $L$ depends on the size of the scale as $v_L\propto L^{1/3}$.
+This consideration raises the question of how the tail can resist turbulent diffusion for a timescale of several $100\,\mathrm{Myr}$.
+When we assume a Kolmogorov cascade, the turbulent velocity at a scale $L$ depends on the size of the scale as $v_L\propto L^{1/3}$.
 Thus, at a scale equal to the thickness of the filaments, the velocity derived from our estimate should be $v_\mathrm{A}({10\,\mathrm{kpc}}) \geq 89\,\mathrm{km\,}\mathrm{s}^{-1}$ or $v_\mathrm{B}({10\,\mathrm{kpc}}) \geq 190\,\mathrm{km\,}\mathrm{s}^{-1}$.
-If this value is below the Alfv\'en-velocity $v_\text{Alfv\'en}$, which is typically in the range $\sim 100\,\mathrm{km}\mathrm{s}^{-1}$ \citep{Brunetti2014}, Reynolds- and Maxwell-stresses of magnetic fields may stabilize the narrow tails.
+If this value is below the Alfv\'en velocity $v_\text{Alfv\'en}$, which is typically in the range $\sim 100\,\mathrm{km}\mathrm{s}^{-1}$ \citep{Brunetti2014}, Reynolds and Maxwell stresses of magnetic fields may stabilize the narrow tails.
 Similar considerations have been put forward to explain the stability of radio filaments in AGN bubbles \citep{Brienza2021}.
 From the Navier-Stokes equation, the term corresponding to matter motions on a scale $k$: $\rho {\dif}v^2 k$ competes against magnetic field line tension on the same scale: $B^2k / (4\pi)$.
-Thus, for the line tension to dominate, we require:
+Thus, for the line tension to dominate, we require